SCAHT is funded by the Swiss Confederation and supported by the Universities of Basel, Geneva, Lausanne and the FHNW School of Life Sciences

 The Committee consists of the SCAHT Director and the leaders of the research groups receiving federal funding via the Centre.
 Its main tasks are to advise the Director with respect to the development of the Centre’s scientific goals and strategy, to coordinate the research activities of the individual groups within the overall strategy, and to promote collaboration through common projects, exchange of information, and the organisation of scientific meetings.

 Members of the Research Group Leader Committee

-Prof Ariane Giacobino (University of Geneva), Dr Nancy Hopf (Unisanté), Prof Jörg Huwyler (University of Basel), Prof Serge Nef (University of Geneva), Prof Alex Odermatt (University of Basel), Prof Michel Rossier (Valais Hospital), Prof Serge Rudaz (University of Geneva), Dr Martin Smiesko (University of Basel), Prof Laura Suter-Dick (University of Applied Sciences and Arts Northwestern Switzerland), Dr Marie-Gabrielle Zurich (University of Lausanne)
+Dr Nancy Hopf (Unisanté), Prof Jörg Huwyler (University of Basel), Prof Serge Nef (University of Geneva), Prof Alex Odermatt (University of Basel), Prof Michel Rossier (Valais Hospital), Prof Serge Rudaz (University of Geneva), Prof Martin Smiesko (University of Basel), Prof Laura Suter-Dick (University of Applied Sciences and Arts Northwestern Switzerland), Dr Marie-Gabrielle Zurich (University of Lausanne)

 Science Advisory Board

 The Science Advisory Board (SAB) supports the Foundation Council and the Management Board by making recommendations on the centre’s scientific strategy and priority setting.
 The SAB regularly evaluates the research programme in terms of its contribution to the overall research strategy and its value with regard to regulatory toxicology.
 The Board reports to the Foundation Council.
 Members of the Science Advisory Board are internationally recognised experts in academia, regulatory authorities and industry.

 Members of the Science Advisory Board